mroyal/llm-server/README.md

 2. **Download the model**

     Optionally, download the Mistral 7B model and put it in the `models` directory inside the repository.
+If you download it, it will be saved to your Docker image.
+Otherwise, each container will attempt the download as your service boots.

     ```shell
     wget https://huggingface.co/jartine/mistral-7b.llamafile/resolve/main/mistral-7b-instruct-v0.1-Q4_K_M-server.llamafile -O models/mistral-7b-instruct-v0.1-Q4_K_M-server.llamafile